Algorithmic Trading UK Guide 2023

-Our algorithmic trading UK guide explains how automated trading, bots, signals and strategies work, reviews trading software and selects the best providers and brokers.
+Our algorithmic trading UK guide explains how automated trading, bots, signals and strategies work, reviews trading software and compares the various providers and brokers on the market.
 Read on to see how the world of computer-driven trading could give your trading the edge, while avoiding the pitfalls.

 What is Algorithmic Trading?

 Algorithmic trading is the name given for computer-driven automated trading programs used to execute orders.

 A program will act on a series of inputs provided by the trader as a set of rules and instructions (algorithm) to be carried out under set conditions and times.

 Technical analysis can be expressed programmatically with triggers for price events that lead to order executions or generate signals.

 It is your choice how much control you want to have over the process – take a passive approach where you are happy to let the programs run with minimal oversight; or a more active approach, both in creating and refining algorithms and intervening to alter program responses.

 Algorithmic trading – sometimes called automated trading, algo trading, or ‘black box’ trading – was once only available to financial institutions with the resources and expertise to build and deploy computer programs for trading.
 That’s not the case anymore.